DominyGallo/Social-Media-Analysis-2025/README.md

         for word, count in top_words:
             print(f"   {word}: {count}")

-*If you have the chance, we recommend taking a glance at the results that appear!* For instance, just so you may have an idea, here are some examples of the top words of the NDCs of Cambodia, Canada, Indonesia and Turkmenistan.
+*If you have the chance, we recommend taking a glance at the results that appear!* For instance, just so you may have an idea, here are some examples of the top words of the NDCs of Cambodia, Canada, Indonesia and Turkmenistan (these results can also be found in our ipynb file titled "Word_Frequency.ipynb").

 ![Cambodia](https://github.com/user-attachments/assets/7593d7ac-0390-47e0-a24e-6d7d5bab0c6d)
 ![Canada](https://github.com/user-attachments/assets/4ba75e2a-543c-4df1-a5e8-76256b4556b5)